gruntwork-io/docs/docs/pipelines/maintain/extending.md

 Run `terraform plan` to inspect the changes that will be made to your pipeline.
 Once the changes have been reviewed, run `terraform apply` to deploy the changes.

-## Adding script arguments
+## Adding scripts that can be run in Pipelines

 The `deploy-runner` Docker image for Pipelines only allows scripts within a single directory to be executed in the ECS task as an additional security measure.

-By default, the `deploy-runner` ships with three scripts - one to build HashiCorp Packer images, one to run `terraform plan` and `terraform apply`, and one to automatically update the value of a variable in a Terraform tfvars or Terragrunt HCL file.
+By default, the `deploy-runner` ships with three scripts — one to build HashiCorp Packer images, one to run `terraform plan` and `terraform apply`, and one to automatically update the value of a variable in a Terraform tfvars or Terragrunt HCL file.

 If you need to run a custom script in the `deploy-runner`, you must fork the image code, add an additional line to copy your script into directory designated by the `trigger_directory` argument.
 Then, you will need to rebuild the Docker image, push to ECR, then update your Pipelines deployment following the steps in [Updating Pipelines](./updating.md).